 Stone Town is only about a 30-minute boat ride away so you can always head into town for an afternoon of shopping or activities on the mainland.

 15 magnificent cottages are discretely scattered along the beach line, all of them with panoramic views of the clear waters of the Indian Ocean, ensuring maximum privacy and seclusion.
 The cottages are built with traditional local materials and topped with thatched roofs keeping the rooms airy and cooled by the sea breeze.
 Each one is elegantly decorated and they all contain ensuite bathrooms, all with double basin, two al fresco showers and a bath.

 There are no facilities for children and due to the peaceful nature encapsulated at Bawe Island it is regretted that children under 16 years old are not accepted.

 The essence of Bawe Island is its simplicity so there aren't lots of clever facilities on hand - just a few quiet spots in which to enjoy a sundowner or watch the fishing dhows drift by.
 Guests can enjoy a relaxing massage or treatment of their choice.
 There is also a fresh water swimming pool right on the beach.

 The main activity here is relaxing!
 This simple island retreat offers peace and tranquility at all times but for those needing a bit more action day trips to Stone Town can be arranged giving the perfect chance to discover the Swahili culture.
-Other activities which can be arranged from Bawe include scuba diving, boat trips to neighbouring islands and snorkelling.
+Other activities which can be arranged from Bawe include scuba diving, boat trips to neighboring islands and snorkeling.

 Bawe Island is located just 5km offshore from the main island Zanzibar in the Zanzibar Archipelago.
 Opposite Zanzibar Stonetown, on the West Coast of the Island, Bawe Tropical Island is no bigger than a football pitch.